jasonmacduffie/Nephelai/README.md

 * **Humlets** are part Human and part Halfling.
 * **Dwelves** are part Dwarf and part Elf.

-When multiple races of Elves produce offspring, the offspring adopt a single Elf racial identity based on cultural upbringing regardless of physical appearance.
+When multiple races of Elves produce offspring, the offspring adopt a single Elf racial identity based on social perception regardless of physical appearance.
 The tendency is for mixed race Elves to always culturally identify with the lowest social stratum.
 High Elves are never recognized as descended from Wood or Dark Elves, and Wood Elves are never recognized as descended from Dark Elves.
+This means that, for instance, the child of a High Elf and Wood Elf having a High Elf "look" who is born on Fair Island and participates in High Elf society may still be considered a Woof Elf.

 #### Legal Classification